indimail/indimail-mta/README.md

 conf-libexec|/usr/local/libexec/indimail
 conf-servicedir|/usr/local/etc/indimail/sv

 The build below depends on several Makefiles.
 For the build to operate without errors, you need to run default.configure the first time and everytime after you do a `make distclean`.
-If you don't run default.configure, you can run replace `make` with `./qmake`
+If you don't run default.configure, you can run replace `make` with `./qmake`.
+You also need few users for the `make` command to succeed by running the `svctool` command.

 ```
 $ cd /usr/local/src/indimail-mta/indimail-mta-x